-Oxidative stress is an imbalance between free radicals and antioxidants in the body.
-Free radicals are oxygen-containing molecules with an uneven number of electrons such as the superoxide free radicals which need to be broken down by the body’s internal antioxidant enzyme superoxide dismutase otherwise oxidative stress will build up in the body.
+A primary benefit of superoxide dismutase is reducing oxidative stress, an imbalance between free radicals and antioxidants in the body.
+Free radicals are oxygen-containing molecules with an uneven number of electrons, such as superoxide free radicals.

 The superoxide free radical is broken down into molecular oxygen and hydrogen peroxide, but the hydrogen peroxide still needs to be reduced further by glutathione into water.
 Glutathione is another crucial antioxidant produced by the body to combat excess inflammation.

 Antioxidants are molecules that scavenge free radicals in the body by donating an electron to make them less reactive.
-Antioxidants are found in fruit and vegetables which is why a high plant-based diet rich in antioxidants plays a crucial role in reducing oxidative stress and inflammation in the body.
+Antioxidants are found in fruit and vegetables, which is why a high plant-based diet rich in antioxidants plays a crucial role in reducing oxidative stress and inflammation in the body.

 What causes oxidative stress?